POETSII/pstack/README.md

 1. They run locally on the user's machine (specifically within `pcli`), and
 2. They are developed in Python! :tada:

-Applications engines may be slower than dedicated general-purpose engines but they permit powerful manipulations of POETS processes with several end goals in mind:
+Application engines may be slower than dedicated general-purpose engines but they permit powerful manipulations of POETS processes with several end goals in mind: